ThibautGery/docker-logging-example/article.md

 ```

 The default logging format option for Docker is json-file.
 We can use the [log-driver](https://docs.Docker.com/engine/reference/run/#logging-drivers-log-driver)
 option to specify Fluentd.
-By default it will connect to `localhost` on the
+By default it connects to `localhost` on the
 `24224` port.

 ```